 In the past year, I’ve watched the conversations around real meat and plant-based meat alternatives become one of the most talked about food trends of the year.
-True to media hype and Silicon Valley chatter, the headlines and the venture capital have become overblown.
+True to media hype and Silicon Valley chatter, the headlines and the venture capital thrown at its development has caused this topic to become very skewed.
 Once again, consumers are the ones left with massive confusion on what plant-based foods are and how they help them meet their nutritional goals.

 What’s In Your Burger?